 Settling in, my first order of business was to order a glass of wine and decide what I was going to eat.
 To my delight, the menu items were written on a cute little chalkboard.
 Since my comprehension of the Spanish language doesn’t extend much beyond the basics (like hola and hasta mañana) to the slightly more sophisticated (una cerveza, por favor), I required the help of my waiter in translating the details of the menu.

 What did I end up ordering?
 A strange combination of food to say in the least.
 But if you’ve been reading this blog long enough, you’re already aware that I’m weird.
 My only vegetarian dish was aubergines dipped in honey and lemon.
 Absolutely freaking delicious!

 Then I had some Korean chicken wings.
 I’m not sure how this qualifies as a tapas item, but it’d been a long time since I’d had either Korean food or chicken wings and I couldn’t resist trying it out.
 Awesome was the fact that the bones had already been removed and I could eat chicken wings like a “real lady”, using my knife and fork.
 The wings were pretty darn good, but I’d expected them to be much spicier.

-Lastly was deep fried rabbit!
-Yep, I went there – I’ve ate horse meat before so this wasn’t a stretch.
+Lastly was a deep-fried rabbit!
+Yep, I went there – I’ve eaten horse meat before so this wasn’t a stretch.
 Gnawing on piece after piece of rabbit wasn’t easy though.
 Unlike the chicken wings, there was no way to be dainty or elegant.
-I was a trooper and made it through, much like as if I were eating a messy döner kebab in front of guy on our first date.
+I was a trooper and made it through, much as if I were eating a messy döner kebab in front of the guy on our first date.
 The rabbit was disappointingly bland, saved only slightly by the tasty dipping sauce.